rodymolenaar/MaterialCraft/README.md

 # MaterialCraft

-MaterialCraft is a free Buycraft theme based on Google's Material Design.
+MaterialCraft is a free Buycraft / MinecraftMarket theme based on Google's Material Design.

 ## Demo's